 Material Selection Starts With TAMP

-Die cut products such as rubber gaskets need to meet multiple requirements.
-They must provide reliable performance over the life of the application, and at various temperatures and pressures.
-Depending on the application, die cut parts may come into contact with different types of media, too.
-For design engineers then, material selection starts with TAMP.
-That’s true not just for die cut seals and gaskets, but also for die cut adhesive materials.
+Die-cut parts like rubber gaskets need to meet multiple requirements.
+They must provide reliable performance over the application's life and at various temperatures and pressures.
+Depending on the application, die-cut parts may come into contact with different types of media, too.
+For design engineers, then, material selection starts with TAMP.
+That’s true not just for die-cut seals and gaskets but also for die-cut adhesive materials.

 Die Cutting Success Doesn’t Stop There

 Material selection may begin with T.A.M.P., but the success of your die-cut project doesn’t stop there.
 To meet your application requirements, you need a custom die cutter that combines the material selection, engineering support, vertical integration, value-added solutions, and – of course – precise die cutting.

 To learn how we can help you with your die-cut rubber gaskets, contact JBC Technologies.